You are using an outdated browser. Certain functionality of this site is disabled or non-functional with your current browser.

 - You will be notified via e-mail regarding the status of your petition within 2 business days of completion.

 - No petitions will be accepted after 4:00 PM on Wednesday, March 7.

-- There will be a mandatory information session for all candidates running for Student Government Executive Office.
+- There will be a mandatory information session (March 7 @ 7:30pm in To be announced) for all candidates running for Student Government Executive Office.

 Candidate Eligibility Requirements

 - Any student who is enrolled in a degree seeking program for the Spring 2018 semester is eligible to run for a seat in the Undergraduate Student Senate or an Executive Office.